What is your background in education?

 I feel that Callywith College is an outstanding opportunity for Cornwall, to enable young people from across the county to receive an excellent education and enable young people to strive.

-I am looking forward to getting to know the teaching team and the students, whilst being part of every successful journey.
+It's been great to get to know the teaching team and the students, whilst being part of every successful journey.

 When you’re not working, what is your favourite thing to do?